-FS 72 - First Responder -Hazardous Materials
+FS 72 - First Responder -Hazardous Materials 1.0 unit

-Recommended Preparation: ENGL105 or equivalent assessment placement.
-24 hours lecture (1 week) (R) This course provides information about basic strategies to safe-guard the health and safety of emergency responders when their work involves potential exposure to hazardous materials.
+17 hours lecture (1 week) (R) This course provides information about basic strategies to safe-guard the health and safety of emergency responders when their work involves potential exposure to hazardous materials.
 Topics include detection of the presence of hazardous materials, hazardous materials references and safe work practices around potentially hazardous materials.
 This course may be taken as necessary to maintain certification.
 Additional State Certification Fees apply.